What Happened to Gene Therapy?

-Even though the gas was a harmful toxin, this prompted researchers to wonder if mustard gas could be used to reduce the excessive numbers of white blood cells in leukaemia patients.
+Even though the gas was a harmful toxin, it prompted researchers to investigate if it could reduce the excess white blood cells in leukaemia patients.

 How Gene Therapy Works

-Here's how doctors carried out that gene therapy on Ashi DeSilva:
+Here's how doctors carried out the experimental gene therapy on Ashi DeSilva.

-Doctors took ADA-producing genes from a healthy volunteer and inserted them into a vector—a carrier vessel to transport the genes into Ashi's cells.
+Doctors took ADA genes from a healthy volunteer and inserted them into a vector—a carrier vessel to transport the genes into Ashi's cells.
 In this case, they used an engineered retrovirus.

-Besides being able to cure horrible diseases, this is the coolest part of gene therapy because we're hijacking the hijacker.
+Besides curing horrible diseases, this is the coolest part of gene therapy because we're actually hijacking the hijacker.

-Step 2.
-Replicate the patient's white blood cells.
+2. The patient's white blood cells are replicated

 Now, I don't know what you think white blood cells look like, but apparently I think they look like testicles.

-Step 3.
-Mix the cell culture with the retrovirus.
+3. The cell culture is mixed with the vector

 Not all gene therapies occur this way.
 Sometimes the insertion takes place within the body.
-But when it's done outside the body like this, it's called ex vivo ("ex" = outside, "vivo" = life).
+But when it's done outside the body like this, it's called ex vivo (ex = outside, vivo = life).

-Step 4.
-Return the modified white blood cells to the patient.
+4. The white blood cells are returned to the patient

 Finally, a pint or so of murky fluid containing around 10 million of Ashi's genetically modified white blood cells was returned to her bloodstream.
 The infusion took just 28 minutes.